snowflakedb/snowflake-connector-net/README.md

 ### Specifying the Number of Statements in a Batch

-By default, the Snowflake database expects the driver to prepare and send a single statement for execution.
+By default, the Snowflake database expects a .NET connector application to prepare and send a single statement for execution.

 You can override this by specifying the number of statements in a batch for a given request or by enabling multiple statements for the current session.